ar0ne/rails_blog_app/README.md

 $ rails server
 `

-After that you could open browser on [http://localhost:3000](http://localhost:3000)
+After that you could open your favorite browser on the next page:  [http://localhost:3000](http://localhost:3000)

 ## API